Sri674/Microsoft-Classifying-Cybersecurity-Incidents/README.md

     iii)MODEL TRAINING:

-              First done trial and error method to choose Best hyperparameter for ecah and every model.
+              First done trial and error method to choose Best hyperparameter for each and every model.
 After Hyperparameter selection it is trained in models.

 4)MODEL EVALUATION: